philayres/re_svc_user_mgt/server/doc/apis.rst

 No other identifying information should be logged.

 Authentication and username existence check requests are logged to another table.
-Compared to the above table, this table has these additional fields:
+Compared with table accesses, this table does not have field user ID (can be inferred from credential ID), but has these additional fields:

 * Username
 * Authentication type
-* Credential ID